rubenwgs/ETH-CS-BA3SE1/Compiler_Design/CompDes_LN_W9.md

 - Option 1: Allow multiple D.V. tables (C++)
     - Choose which D.V. to use based on the static type
-    - Castin from/to a class may require runtime operations
+    - Casting from/to a class may require runtime operations
 - Option 2: Use a level of indirection
     - Map method identifiers to code pointers
     - Use a hash table